COMMITMENT TO DIVERSITY, EQUITY, INCLUSION, JUSTICE, AND ANTI-RACISM

 Through this grieving comes hope.
 However, hope is not enough.
 By calling out the reality of institutional and systemic racism, slavery, genocide, colonization, and the horrific violence and complex, chronic trauma that policies, practices, and individuals have created and perpetuated, we hope that we can move beyond hope to necessary change and reparations.
 We recognize that this journal is small, but it is our hope that it is one small act towards moving the needle in a meaningful way.

 The Journal of Expressive Writing is ALSO aware that we are not immune to perpetuating the ongoing system of White supremacy and racial injustice, even as we write this statement.
-The publishing industry is an institution like any other in the United States with roots in White supremacy.
+The publishing industry is an institution like any other in the United States with roots in White supremacy culture and patriarchy.
 The Journal of Expressive Writing is working towards change, externally and internally.
 Externally we continue to solicit open submissions with no reading fee to enable all writers to have their voices heard.
-We also continue to partner with external networks that affirm diversity, equity, inclusion, justice, and anti-racism as we do.
+We also continue to partner with external networks that affirm diversity, equity, inclusion, justice, and anti-racism like we do, and we do not partake in the use of social media.
 Internally we will strive to hire a diverse candidate pool as we expand our volunteer staff positions and we will ensure that our working spaces are safe for everyone.
 The founder of the journal does not pay herself a salary of any kind and incurs all expenses in making this journal possible as part of her philosophy of the "gift economy" and in recognition of her own privilege and position within the racial wealth gap.

-We sincerely hope that BIPOC readers and writers will view our spaces as safe ones that affirm diversity, equity, inclusivity, justice, and anti-racism.
-We encourage more BIPOC readers, writers and affiliates to acknowledge the problem of institutional racism and state-enforced violence, and to explore this issue through expressive writing.
-We are here every step of the way in support of our valued BIPOC stakeholders.
-We are here to help BIPOC stakeholders affirm their experiences and frame them through the timeless medium of expressive writing and to help publish and promote their voices.
+We sincerely hope that BIPOC readers and writers will view our spaces as safe ones that affirm diversity, equity, inclusion, justice, and anti-racism.
+We encourage more BIPOC readers, writers and affiliates to acknowledge the problem of institutional racism and to explore this issue through expressive writing.
+We are dedicated to supporting our BIPOC artists by providing a space that is equitable, welcoming, and affirming of their experiences and expressions, by publishing and promoting their voices, and through the encouragement of the timeless medium of expressive writing.

-The bottom line is that the Journal of Expressive Writing supports BlPOC lives.
-We hear and read your words, affirm your stories, and stand firmly with the anti-racist values that we seek to uphold.
-We hope you will join us in upending the cycle of oppression and trauma caused by institutional racism and violence.
+Our bottom line?
+The Journal of Expressive Writing supports BlPOC lives.
+We hear and read your words, celebrate your stories, and stand firmly with the anti-racist values that we seek to uphold.
 We thank you for trusting us with your stories and voices.